 Estate and Trust Disputes and Litigation

-A person can distribute his or her property upon death in a variety of ways.
-The most obvious and common are through a will or trust.
 After someone dies, it should be a time of grieving and peaceful reflection on life and relationships.
 And, it should be a time when the person’s wishes are identified and followed.
 Indeed, a last will and testament or trust is supposed to involve a deliberate complete process whereby someone of sound mind sets forth his or her true wishes for the distribution of property upon death.

-Sometimes, those wishes are disregarded, vague, misconstrued, misunderstood, tampered with, disregarded or disputed.
+Sometimes, those wishes are disregarded, vague, misconstrued, misunderstood, tampered with or disputed.
 We provide valuable assistance to personal representatives, trustees and/or beneficiaries to address a wide variety of probate and trust conflicts.
 Our firm handles virtually all types of will and trust contests and estate, trust and probate disputes.
 We will endeavor to identify and give full force to the person’s true wishes.
 With compassion and respect, our Arizona probate, trust and estate litigation attorneys will do their best to try to help you achieve justice.